Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 “Sadly, some of these attempts have been successful and naturally the victims are feeling violated and taken advantage of.
 I would please urge everyone to be vigilant of this scam and to never digitally deposit money to anyone’s account without confirming in person if possible it is in fact someone they know.
 “Some online scams are very clever and very convincing however there are steps you can take to help protect yourself –

-• Make sure you update your software and your antivirus before using the
+• Make sure you update your software and your antivirus before using the internet.

-• Always check when banking online that the ‘https’ shows the connection is
+• Always check when banking online that the ‘https’ shows the connection is secure.

 • Remember to shred documents containing personal details before throwing away.